 The specific fees depend on your lender.
 With Discover Home Loans, there are no application, origination, or appraisal fees, and no cash is required at closing.

 A good lender is one who offers you a deal that you can reasonably afford.
 Lenders will look at a variety of statistics about you and your household to see if you’re eligible for their HEL.
 Make sure that you can meet all of the minimum requirements for each lender you’re considering.
 It’s even better if you can exceed those minimum requirements.

 Eligibility requirements you’ll want to consider include:

 - Your combined loan-to-value ratio (CLTV).
 This is calculated by adding your mortgage balance to your desired loan amount, and dividing that number by your home value.
-Discover Home Equity Loans offers loans from $35,000-$200,000 up to 90% CLTV, and in some cases up to 95% CLTV, depending on your credit score.
+Discover Home Loans offers loans from $35,000-$200,000 with less than 90% CLTV, depending on your credit score.